velenoveski/velenoveski/README.md

   </header>

   <section>
     <p>My private repositories encapsulate a wealth of expertise and innovation, serving as a testament to my commitment to excellence in full-stack development.
-Each project within my portfolio is meticulously crafted to exemplify the latest advancements and ensure enduring success in the dynamic landscape of software engineering.</p>
+Each project within my portfolio is meticulously crafted to exemplify the latest advancements and ensure enduring success in the dynamic landscape of software engineering.
+The list of projects will continue to grow in the future, demanding the adoption of the latest upgrades and advancements in these technologies to maintain their relevance and effectiveness.</p>
   </section>

   <section>